 If there is ambient lighting in the room, you want the projector to have at least 1,500 lumens.
 Brightly lit rooms will require 3,000 lumens or more unless you don’t mind missing important details in the game.
 For example, the BenQ HT2150ST 1080P Short Throw Projector (on Amazon) has a lumen spec of 2200, indicating it would be a great fit for a room with some ambient light, but may struggle during the day in a room with lots of windows.

 You also want to consider the space you’ll be using the projector in.
 Do you have plenty of room or is space limited?
 This will help determine if you need a short-throw projector, which is ideal for smaller areas.
-Consider lighting, is it dark or well-lit in the room.
-Some projectors are designed to work perfectly in bright rooms without affecting picture quality.
+Consider lighting, is it dark or well-lit in the room?
+Some projectors are designed to work perfectly in bright rooms without affecting picture quality, for example, laser projectors - which we've talked about before - are better for energy efficiency.

 One other factor to consider is the projector screen.
 Not all screens work with every projector.
 Before you purchase one or the other, ensure that they are compatible.
 If they’re not, images may be distorted, blurred, or impossible to center.